heinrich5991/libtw2/README.md

   0.6, Teeworlds 0.7 and DDNet network protocols.
 - [**gamenet/generate/spec**](gamenet/generate/spec).
 JSON files describing the
   high-level Teeworlds 0.6, Teeworlds 0.7 and DDNet protocol.
+- [httphook](httphook).
+Helper library to register Teeworlds/DDNet game servers
+  with the DDNet masterserver, for those that don't support it natively.
+- [**httphook-ldpreload**](httphook-ldpreload).
+Library that you can insert into Teeworlds/DDNet servers using `LD_PRELOAD` that automatically registers them with the DDNet masterserver, even if the game server itself doesn't support it.
 - [**huffman**](huffman).
 Homebrew compression format using [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding), used in demos and over the network.
 Alternative: Ryozuki's